How to Evaluate AI Readiness During Due Diligence

 10 minutes

-AI readiness during due diligence has become a critical factor in private equity deal evaluation.
-Every acquisition target has some relationship to artificial intelligence—either as an asset or a liability.
-The company with clean, structured data and automated workflows is worth more than the one running on spreadsheets and tribal knowledge.
-But most due diligence frameworks don't capture this distinction.
-They evaluate financial performance, legal exposure, customer concentration, and management quality.
-They do not evaluate whether the target company can deploy AI within 90 days or whether it will need 18 months of infrastructure remediation before intelligent automation is even possible.
+Every acquisition target has some relationship to AI -- either as an asset or a liability.
+A company with clean, structured data and automated workflows is worth more than one running on spreadsheets and tribal knowledge.
+But most due diligence frameworks do not capture this.
+They evaluate financials, legal exposure, customer concentration, and management quality.
+They do not evaluate whether the target can deploy AI in 90 days or needs 18 months of infrastructure work first.

-This gap has real consequences for enterprise value.
-A target company's AI readiness—or lack of it—directly impacts the speed and cost of post-acquisition value creation.
-Firms that evaluate AI readiness systematically during the deal process make better investment decisions, build more realistic operating models, and avoid the costly surprise of discovering AI debt after close.
+This gap has real consequences.
+A target's AI readiness directly impacts the speed and cost of post-acquisition value creation.
+Firms that evaluate it systematically make better investment decisions, build more realistic operating models, and avoid discovering AI debt after close.
 Here is a practical framework for doing exactly that.

 Why AI Readiness Matters in Valuation

 AI-ready companies command premium multiples.
-This is no longer a theoretical argument.
-Acquirers are paying more for businesses with modern data infrastructure, automated workflows, and teams that have already adopted digital tools.
-The reason is straightforward: these companies can absorb AI-driven improvements faster, which accelerates the value creation timeline and improves fund-level returns.
+Acquirers pay more for businesses with modern data infrastructure, automated workflows, and teams already using digital tools.
+The reason is simple: these companies absorb AI improvements faster, which accelerates value creation and improves fund-level returns.

-Conversely, companies carrying significant AI debt—fragmented data, manual processes, legacy systems without API access—require post-close remediation that eats directly into returns.
-The operating partner who plans to deploy AI-powered reporting automation in quarter two discovers that the target company's data lives in fourteen disconnected spreadsheets maintained by three people who are the only ones who understand the formulas.
-That is not a 90-day AI deployment.
-That is an 18-month data transformation project before any AI initiative can begin.
+Companies carrying significant AI debt -- fragmented data, manual processes, legacy systems without API access -- require post-close remediation that eats directly into returns.
+The operating partner who plans AI-powered reporting in quarter two discovers the target's data lives in fourteen disconnected spreadsheets maintained by three people who are the only ones who understand the formulas.
+That is not a 90-day deployment.
+That is an 18-month data transformation project before any AI work can start.

-The difference between a company that can deploy AI in 90 days and one that needs 18 months of infrastructure work is now a material consideration in enterprise value assessment.
-A $500K AI deployment that generates $2M in annual efficiency gains at a 10x multiple adds $20M to enterprise value.
-But only if the infrastructure is already in place.
-If the infrastructure remediation costs $1.5M and delays the gains by 18 months, the math changes dramatically.
-AI readiness is no longer a technology conversation.
+A $500K AI deployment that generates $2M in annual gains at a 10x multiple adds $20M to enterprise value.
+But only if the infrastructure exists.
+If remediation costs $1.5M and delays gains by 18 months, the math changes dramatically.
+AI readiness is not a technology conversation.
 It is a valuation conversation.

 The Five Dimensions of AI Readiness

-Evaluating AI readiness requires a structured approach across five distinct dimensions.
-Each dimension captures a different facet of the target company's ability to absorb and benefit from AI investment.
+Evaluating AI readiness requires a structured approach across five dimensions.

 1. Data Infrastructure.
 This is the foundation.
-How is the target company's data stored, organized, and accessed?
-Is it centralized in a modern cloud data warehouse with consistent schemas and API access?
-Or is it siloed across departmental spreadsheets, local Access databases, and email attachments?
-Evaluate data quality, accessibility, and governance.
-Companies with master data management practices, documented data dictionaries, and automated data pipelines score highest.
-Companies where critical business data lives in individual employees' personal files score lowest.
-The state of data infrastructure is the single strongest predictor of how quickly AI can deliver measurable results.
+Is the target's data centralized in a cloud warehouse with consistent schemas and API access?
+Or scattered across departmental spreadsheets, local Access databases, and email attachments?
+Companies with documented data dictionaries and automated pipelines score highest.
+Companies where critical data lives in individual employees' personal files score lowest.
+Data infrastructure is the single strongest predictor of how quickly AI delivers results.

 2. Workflow Digitization.
 AI augments digital processes.
-It cannot augment paper-based or purely human-dependent workflows without first digitizing them.
-Assess what percentage of the target company's core processes are already running through digital systems with structured inputs and outputs.
-A company where sales orders flow from CRM to ERP to fulfillment automatically is AI-ready in that workflow.
-A company where sales orders are received via phone, transcribed by hand, and entered into three different systems by different people requires transformation before AI can add value.
+It cannot augment paper-based workflows without digitizing them first.
+A company where sales orders flow automatically from CRM to ERP to fulfillment is AI-ready in that workflow.
+A company where orders arrive by phone, get transcribed by hand, and are entered into three different systems needs transformation before AI adds value.
 Map every revenue-critical workflow on a spectrum from fully digital to fully manual.

 3. Technology Stack.
-The underlying technology architecture determines the speed and cost of AI integration.
-Modern cloud infrastructure with microservices architecture, RESTful APIs, and containerized deployments provides the technical foundation for AI deployment.
-Legacy on-premise systems running monolithic applications with proprietary data formats create friction at every stage.
-Evaluate the technology stack not for what it does today, but for how easily it can accommodate AI components.
-API-first architecture is the key differentiator.
-If systems can communicate programmatically, AI agents and automation tools can be layered on top.
+Modern cloud infrastructure with APIs provides the foundation for AI deployment.
+Legacy on-premise systems with proprietary data formats create friction at every stage.
+The key question is not what the stack does today but how easily it can accommodate AI.
+If systems communicate programmatically, AI can be layered on top.
 If integration requires custom middleware or manual data exports, every AI initiative becomes a systems integration project first.

 4. Organizational Capability.
-Technology readiness without human readiness produces expensive shelfware.
-Evaluate whether the target company has data-literate talent who can work alongside AI systems, interpret their outputs, and provide the feedback loops that improve performance over time.
-Assess change management readiness: has the organization successfully adopted new technology in the past?
-Is there executive sponsorship for digital transformation?
-Are there internal champions who understand AI's potential?
-A workforce that has prior experience with automation tools, business intelligence dashboards, or digital collaboration platforms will adopt AI augmentation faster than one that has been operating with the same manual processes for two decades.
+Technology readiness without human readiness produces expensive shelfware -- software nobody uses.
+Does the target have data-literate talent who can work alongside AI, interpret outputs, and provide feedback?
+Has the organization successfully adopted new technology before?
+A workforce with experience using automation tools or BI dashboards will adopt AI faster than one running the same manual processes for two decades.

 5. Data Governance & Compliance.
-AI systems require clear data governance frameworks to operate responsibly and legally.
-Evaluate whether the target company has established privacy policies, data retention schedules, access control mechanisms, and regulatory compliance processes.
-Companies operating in regulated industries—healthcare, financial services, insurance—need particularly robust governance frameworks before AI can be deployed on sensitive data.
-The presence of existing governance structures is a positive signal.
-Their absence means the acquirer must build governance infrastructure before AI deployment, adding cost and timeline to the value creation plan.
-Assess the AI readiness diagnostic for a self-assessment framework that covers all five dimensions.
+AI requires clear governance to operate responsibly and legally.
+Does the target have privacy policies, data retention schedules, access controls, and compliance processes?
+Companies in regulated industries need particularly robust governance before AI touches sensitive data.
+Existing governance is a positive signal.
+Its absence means the acquirer must build it first, adding cost and timeline.
+Try our AI readiness diagnostic for a self-assessment covering all five dimensions.

 AI Readiness Scoring During Diligence

-The composite score produces a single AI readiness metric that can be incorporated into the deal model alongside traditional financial and operational metrics.
-A company scoring 4.0+ across all dimensions is AI-ready and can begin generating AI-driven returns within the first 100 days.
-A company scoring 2.0 or below will require significant remediation investment before AI creates any value.
-The score also provides the basis for a realistic AI deployment timeline and budget, replacing the vague "digital transformation" line items that populate too many post-acquisition operating plans.
+The composite score gives you a single AI readiness metric for the deal model.
+A company scoring 4.0+ is AI-ready and can generate returns within 100 days.
+A company below 2.0 needs significant remediation before AI creates any value.
+The score replaces the vague "digital transformation" line items that populate too many post-acquisition operating plans with a realistic timeline and budget.

 Identifying AI Debt

-AI debt is the hidden liability that doesn't appear on balance sheets but directly impacts the cost and timeline of post-acquisition value creation.
-The most reliable indicators of significant AI debt include: fragmented data systems where the same customer or product exists with different identifiers across multiple databases; manual reporting processes where analysts spend days each month compiling information from various sources into presentation-ready formats; legacy ERP systems without API access that require custom middleware or manual data exports for any integration; and the absence of any data engineering capability within the organization.
+AI debt is the hidden liability that does not appear on balance sheets but directly impacts post-acquisition costs and timelines.
+The reliable indicators: the same customer exists with different identifiers across multiple databases; analysts spend days each month compiling reports from various sources; the ERP system has no API access; and nobody in the organization does data engineering.

-Each indicator of AI debt should be quantified as a remediation cost estimate.
-Consolidating fragmented data systems typically costs $200K-$800K depending on the number of systems and volume of data.
-Digitizing manual reporting workflows ranges from $100K-$400K per major process.
-Replacing or wrapping legacy systems with API layers can cost $300K-$1.5M.
-Building internal data engineering capability—hiring, training, or outsourcing—adds $150K-$500K annually.
-These are not optional costs if the deal thesis includes any AI-driven value creation.
-They are mandatory prerequisites.
+Quantify each indicator as a remediation cost.
+Consolidating fragmented data systems costs $200K-$800K.
+Digitizing manual reporting runs $100K-$400K per major process.
+Wrapping legacy systems with API layers costs $300K-$1.5M.
+Building data engineering capability adds $150K-$500K annually.
+If the deal thesis includes AI-driven value creation, these costs are mandatory prerequisites, not optional.

-The total AI debt figure should be factored into the deal model as a direct adjustment to enterprise value, no different from deferred maintenance on a physical plant or unfunded pension liabilities.
-A company with $2M in AI debt at a 10x EBITDA multiple represents $20M in hidden value erosion that traditional diligence does not capture.
-Identifying and quantifying AI debt during diligence transforms it from a post-close surprise into a negotiation lever and a realistic input to the value creation plan.
+Factor the total AI debt into the deal model as a direct adjustment to enterprise value -- no different from deferred maintenance or unfunded pension liabilities.
+A company with $2M in AI debt at a 10x multiple represents $20M in hidden value erosion.
+Identifying this during diligence turns a post-close surprise into a negotiation lever.

 From Assessment to Value Creation Plan

-The AI readiness assessment conducted during diligence should translate directly into a 100-day AI plan post-close.
-The assessment identifies exactly where the target company stands across all five dimensions, which means the operating team inherits a specific, prioritized roadmap rather than a vague commitment to "explore AI opportunities."
-The first 100 days should focus on quick wins that demonstrate value and build organizational momentum: reporting automation that eliminates manual data compilation, data consolidation that creates a single source of truth for key business metrics, and workflow digitization of the highest-volume manual processes.
+The AI readiness assessment translates directly into a 100-day plan post-close.
+The operating team inherits a specific, prioritized roadmap instead of a vague commitment to "explore AI opportunities."
+The first 100 days focus on quick wins: reporting automation that eliminates manual data compilation, data consolidation that creates a single source of truth, and digitization of the highest-volume manual processes.

-Quick wins should be followed by strategic initiatives that address the deeper infrastructure gaps identified during diligence.
-If the Technology Stack scored 2 out of 5, the strategic roadmap includes a phased migration from legacy on-premise systems to cloud infrastructure with API-first architecture.
-If Organizational Capability scored low, the plan includes a structured AI literacy program for key personnel and the recruitment of data engineering talent.
-Each initiative ties directly to the AI readiness scores, creating accountability and measurable progress against a defined baseline.
+Quick wins are followed by strategic initiatives targeting the deeper gaps found during diligence.
+Technology Stack scored 2 out of 5?
+The roadmap includes phased migration to cloud infrastructure with APIs.
+Organizational Capability scored low?
+The plan includes an AI literacy program and data engineering hires.
+Each initiative ties to specific scores, creating accountability and measurable progress.

-The assessment-to-plan pipeline also enables more accurate budgeting and timeline commitments.
-Instead of presenting the board with a $3M "AI transformation" budget and a two-year timeline based on industry benchmarks, the operating team presents a plan grounded in the specific gaps identified during diligence: $400K for data consolidation in months 1-4, $600K for workflow digitization in months 3-8, $200K for API integration in months 6-10.
-Each line item maps to a specific dimension score and a specific improvement target.
-See our discovery sprint service for a structured approach to building this assessment-to-plan pipeline.
+This also enables accurate budgeting.
+Instead of presenting the board with a $3M "AI transformation" budget and a two-year timeline, the team presents specific line items grounded in the gaps found during diligence: $400K for data consolidation in months 1-4, $600K for workflow digitization in months 3-8, $200K for API integration in months 6-10.
+See our discovery sprint service for a structured approach to building this pipeline.

 The Discovery Sprint Model

-WorkWise Solutions' discovery sprint maps directly to the AI readiness evaluation framework described in this article.
-The engagement is designed for deal cycles: a 2-3 week fixed-fee assessment that produces concrete, actionable deliverables.
-The sprint evaluates all five dimensions of AI readiness, produces scored assessments with supporting evidence, quantifies AI debt with remediation cost estimates, and delivers a prioritized 100-day AI roadmap.
+Our discovery sprint maps directly to this framework.
+It is a 2-3 week fixed-fee assessment built for deal cycles.
+The sprint evaluates all five dimensions, produces scored assessments with evidence, quantifies AI debt with remediation cost estimates, and delivers a prioritized 100-day roadmap.

-The discovery sprint can be deployed pre-close as part of the diligence process, giving the deal team a quantified AI readiness metric to incorporate into valuation models and negotiation strategy.
-It can also be deployed immediately post-acquisition to establish the baseline from which all AI-driven value creation will be measured.
-Either way, the output replaces assumptions with evidence and transforms the AI component of the value creation plan from aspiration to execution-ready roadmap.
-For firms evaluating multiple acquisition targets, the sprint produces comparable scores across the five dimensions, enabling direct comparison of AI readiness across potential investments in the pipeline.
+Deploy it pre-close to give the deal team a quantified AI readiness metric for valuation models and negotiation strategy.
+Or deploy it immediately post-acquisition to establish the baseline for all AI-driven value creation.
+For firms evaluating multiple targets, the sprint produces comparable scores across all five dimensions, enabling direct comparison of AI readiness across the pipeline.

 AI readiness assessment is a core component of our approach to strategic AI implementation.
 See how it fits into our High-Stakes AI Blueprint for investment firms.